About E.T.S.V. Scintilla

 To make sure the task of Scintilla will be fulfilled, each year a new policy is mapped out.
 Concluding: E.T.S.V.
 Scintilla is a study association governed by EE students for EE students.

 On September 9, 1965, the student association for electrical engineering at the University of Twente was founded.
 During the founding meeting, the name "Scintilla" was chosen by the majority of the voters.
-Student association Scintilla was the third association affiliated with the University of Twente to be founded.
+Student association Scintilla was the first study association affiliated with the University of Twente to be founded.
 The first joint activities organized by Scintilla were "meetings" where speakers gave lectures and members could meet.
 In 2020, Scintilla has celebrated its 55th anniversary (11th lustrum).

 "Scintilla" literally means "flash" or "spark."
 It comes from the Latin word for "spark" and which is derived from flashes of light that cause small particles or radio-active material to fluoresce.